cypress-io/cypress-documentation/source/guides/core-concepts/introduction-to-cypress.md

   cy.get('.awesome-selector')   // Still nothing happening
     .click()                    // Nope, nothing

-  // Cypress.$ is synchronous
+  // Cypress.$ is synchronous, so evaluates immediately
+  // there is no element to find yet because
+  // the cy.visit() was only queued to visit
-  // this element only exists after you click the .awesome-selector let el = Cypress.$('.new-el') // evaluates immediately!
+  // and did not actually visit the application let el = Cypress.$('.new-el') // evaluates immdeiately as []

-  if (el.length) {              // evaluates immediately!
+  if (el.length) {              // evaluates immediately as 0
     cy.get('.another-selector')
   } else {
     // this code will never run